YS-stat/TITR/README.md

 -   `low_d.py`: Functions for low-dimensional setting.
 -   `sparse_testing.py`: Functions for sparse scenario. (bootstrap code)
 -   `README.txt`: Description of the two code files above.
+-   `supp_compare.py`: Functions for comparing Q-learning and A-learning.

 The results of Simulation 4.1 (Low-dimensional TITR) can be reproduced by running